rgmdev1/richardgama/README.md

-Just doing code for fun :)
+A page for my personal projects.